stevana/pipelining-with-disruptor/README.md

 Ideally we'd like our pipelines to seemlessly span over multiple computers.
-In fact it should be possible to deploy same pipeline to different configurations of processors without changing the pipeline code.
+In fact it should be possible to deploy same pipeline to different configurations of processors without changing the pipeline code (nor having to add any networking related code).

 A pipeline that is redeployed with additional CPUs or computers might or might not scale, it depends on whether it makes sense to partition the input of a